emayal/Sonny_2017_Custom_Saves/README.md

 ## Hex colors

+Note that font colors are not visible in Github.
+Use any editor with markdown support instead if you want to read it locally, for example VS Code

 | Attribute | HEX code |
 | :-------- | :------- |
 | <font color="#f07e7e">**Power**</font>        | <font color="#f07e7e">#f07e7e</font> |